 When is the new Liam Gallagher album going to be released?

-There’s no firm release date for Liam’s solo album, but it’s set to come out before the end of 2017.
+October 6.
 When signing Liam to Warner Bros Records in 2016, label President Phil Christie said Liam was currently recording “big, bold and heartfelt” songs, that feel “important and culturally relevant.”

 What’s the new Liam Gallagher album called?

 According to Liam, the new album is called ‘As You Were’.

 It was announced in a very Liam Gallagher way, as part of a snipe at brother Noel.
 He tweeted: “To all you you you haters out there and I know there’s only the 1 the name of my fab new record is AS YOU WERE.”

 What will the new Liam Gallagher album sound like?

 So many things.
 If recent live rehearsals are anything to go by, Liam’s solo output is going to be “dangerous”.
 He’s also promised music that’s “sick, fucking funny and well tasty” – so the musical equivalent of alphabetti spaghetti?